How Soon Should I See a Doctor and Injury Attorney After an Auto Accident?

 When Should I See a Lawyer After a Car Accident?

-As you can see, it is important to consult with both a doctor and an attorney as soon as possible after any auto accident.
-Schedule your free consultation with a California auto accident lawyer by calling (888) 488-1391.
-The experienced car accident attorneys at Arash Law know how to fight for the fair compensation that is your legal right.
-We can help you find the right medical providers who know how to work with car accident victims.
-We will protect you from insurance company tactics and fight hard for your legal rights.
+It is important to consult with both a doctor and an attorney after any auto accident.
+Schedule your free initial consultation with a California auto accident lawyer by calling (888) 488-1391.
+The experienced car accident lawyers at Arash Law have years of experience assisting clients in a wide range of personal injury claims.
+We help connect them with medical providers experienced in treating car accident victims.
+We also assist them with the insurance process and represent their interests at every stage of their cases.

 The Pre-Litigation Personal Injury Claims Process